shashankdv1/CafeOrderManagement/README.md

-# Cafe Order Management Project Built using Core Java,JSP and Servlets.
+# Cafe Order Management Project Built using Core Java,JSP and Servlet.

 # I made this project for self practice.This Project is about an online interface for management of Orders in a cafe.
 I have used Core Java,JDBC,Servlets and JSP for frontend in this Project.